COVID-19: Together we can keep one another safe

 Our commitment to keeping you safe

-Our aim is to keep everyone safe, so our colleagues will politely remind you to join us in practicing social distancing and any other measures needed such as sitting in a separate room with the door closed, whilst they are inside the property.
+Our colleagues may politely ask you sit in a separate room with the door closed, whilst they are inside the property.

 We have a duty of care to our colleagues and the communities we serve.
 We hope this won’t be the case, but in the event that a customer fails to comply with these measures, we may have no option but to abandon the visit and leave the property.